Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Conclusions

-In conclusion, a comparative and quantitative analysis of the magneto-phonon resonances in MEG and SLG samples allowed us to identify an extrinsic LL broadening mechanism for single layer (and possibly few-layer) graphene associated with strain caused by interactions with the substrate.
-This work suggests that systematical investigations of extrinsic Landau level broadening mechanisms for graphene can be done using Raman spectroscopy, providing a relatively straightforward methodology to probe carrier scattering channels that could guide optimization of graphene production methods.
+In summary, a comparative analysis of the magnetophonon resonances in single- and multilayer graphene samples indicated an additional extrinsic LL broadening mechanism for single-layer (and possibly few-layer) graphene associated with inhomogeneous strain.
+This mechanism becomes more important at lower magnetic fields.